within 10 miles

 Pretty cottages around village green.
 Dunes, sands and walks.
 Much favoured by artists since 19th century.
 Approach by road or be rowed across from Southwold.
 Pubs.
 Visitor Centre.
 Walberswick National Nature Reserve – Sandlings heathland, reed beds, inter-tidal mud flats, marsh, woodland and tidal estuary of the River Blyth form an unique grouping of habitats.

-Unspoilt market town with ruins of Norman castle; indoor swimming pool ; good for antiques.
+Another unspoilt market town: excellent delis, ruins of Norman castle; indoor swimming pool; good for antiques.
 Nearby is the excellent North Suffolk Aviation Museum at Flixton.

 Fine old market town with 14th century church & a major boating centre for the Broads.
 Excellent new Lido.
 Bargains can be had at the weekly furniture auction.